Shine (Frida album): Music

 Shine features songwriting contributions from musicians such as Stuart Adamson, Kirsty MacColl, Simon Climie (of Climie Fisher fame), and Pete Glenister, a frequent co-writer and producer of Alison Moyet's music.
 The Shine album is also unique as it saw the debut of Lyngstad as a songwriter in both "Don't Do It" and "That's Tough", the latter also features her son Hans Fredriksson as co-writer.
 (Frida also wrote "I Don't Wanna Be Alone" during this period).
 The track "Slowly" was written by Benny Andersson and Björn Ulvaeus of ABBA.

 The lead single from the album was the title track, "Shine".
 In some countries "Twist in the Dark", "Come to Me (I Am Woman)" and "Heart of the Country" were released as singles.
 Shine reached the Top 10 on the album charts in Sweden and Norway, and the Top 30 in the Netherlands and Switzerland.

+Critical reception

+The Kingston Whig-Standard reviewed the album in January 1985 and said that what emerged was a "wintery album: beautiful but not warm."
+They found that the "wistful songs of ABBA" were missed, and considered that "Slowly", written by Björn and Benny, was the best track on the record."
+They concluded by describing Shine as a "transition album" as it did not "indicate which way Frida [was] heading."

+AllMusic's Bruce Eder wrote that Shine was "more ambitious" than Something's Going On.
+He explained that with producer Steve Lillywhite, Frida was able to stretch out "on a string of memorable and bold songs".
+Eder also added that Lillywhite gave her a "more integrated band setting in which to work" which, with the "high quality of the songs", delivered a "a more compelling album, if not a more successful one."